-This wasn't always so (and still isn't for many).
-Throughout the pre-1950s world, fair and un-calloused skin was a sign of having the money not to need to do outdoor work or manual labour.
-Great lengths were taken to maintain pale and dainty skin, including using lead and arsenic based makeup and, during certain fashion cycles, ladies carrying parasols whenever going outside.
+Throughout the pre-1950s world, fair and un-calloused skin was a sign of being high-class and not needing to perform manual labor to survive.
+Great lengths were taken to maintain pale and dainty skin, including using lead and arsenic-based makeup and, during certain fashion cycles, ladies carrying parasols whenever going outside.
 There's a reason that in pre-modern times the word "fair" came to be a synonym of "beautiful."

-Tanning reached its apex in The '70s, and again in The '90s and the Turn of the Millennium, when every actress and model had to have a dark orange tan in order to be considered attractive.
-Tan lines from swimsuits were not considered unattractive, but a "farmer's tan" — the kind you get by actually working outdoors — is still considered a sign of low social class.
-This has also led to the rise of tanning salons, sunbeds and hours of sun-exposure without any form of UV protection, which consequently led to a rise in skin cancer, particularly in young people.
+Tanning reached an apex in The '70s, and again in The '90s and the Turn of the Millennium, when every actress and model had to have a dark orange tan in order to be considered attractive.
+Tan Lines from swimsuits were not considered unattractive, but a "farmer's tan" — the kind you get by actually working outdoors — is still considered a sign of low social class.
+This has also led to the rise of tanning salons, sunbeds, and hours of sun exposure without any form of UV protection, which consequently led to a rise in skin cancer, particularly in young people.

-Also see Eerie Pale-Skinned Brunette, Evil Albino, Undeathly Pallor.
+Also see Eerie Pale-Skinned Brunette, Undeathly Pallor.
 Contrast But Not Too Black — despite the name, mind, this trope is not strictly its opposite.
 Compare But Not Too Foreign.
 May be considered a reason why Albinos Are Freaks.

 Not to be confused with Dark Is Not Evil.

-The famous (and somewhat sleazy) ad for Coppertone sun lotion features a nicely tanned little blonde girlnote a young Jodie Foster believe it or not having her swim trunks pulled down by a dog, exposing her pasty white buttocks.
+- The famous (and somewhat sleazy) ad for Coppertone sun lotion features a nicely tanned little blonde girl having her swim trunks pulled down by a dog, exposing her pasty white buttocks.
 The ad's slogan?
 "Don't Be a Paleface!"

-In an inversion, Robert Pattinson and Kristen Stewart from the Twilight movies have been praised for their pale looks and many hope they can lower the skin cancer rates for teens due to excessive tanning.
-But considering the silly and sometimes dangerous things people have tried in order to make themselves more pale, others think that replacing one unrealistic beauty goal with another is not going to make anyone healthier.
+- In an inversion, Robert Pattinson and Kristen Stewart from the Twilight movies have been praised for their pale looks and many hope they can lower the skin cancer rates for teens due to excessive tanning.

 Hannibal (to Face, who just stepped out of a tanning booth): You are really, really tan.